Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 A fourth and fifth page for a members log in and merchandise/equipment shop will be implimented in the future but was not possible due to time constraints.
 The forms are not functioning for the business at present and do not have <method="POST"> or <action=""> included as there is no where to "post" to yet.
-This is due to the mechanisms of that feature being outside the scope of the project and my knowledge of JavaScript and capabilities at this time.
+This is due to the mechanisms of that feature being outside the scope of the project.

 #### Design Differences
 An additional table was added to the Pricing & Schedule page after the wireframes were created.
-The footer in the wireframes is a little different from execution but the concept a disired function is ultimately the same.
+The footer in the wireframes is a little different from execution but the concept and desired function is ultimately the same.

 ## Features
  - Responsive on all devices.